sarthaknp977/Scripting-Language/README.md

 ## **Lab Questions:**

-### 1. PHP Variable Data Types

-- Create variables with different data types.
+### Write a PHP program to create variable with different datatypes

 - Print all the data using `echo` and `print`.
 - Display the content of an array using `print_r` and `var_dump`.
 - Display the result of checking data types using `gettype()`.

-### 2. Calculate the Area of a Circle

-- Write a PHP program to calculate the area of a circle, taking the radius as input and defining the value of PI as a constant.

-### 3. Convert Minutes to Seconds

-- Write a function that takes an integer `minutes` and converts it to seconds.

-### 4. Sum of Two Numbers

-- Write a function that takes two numbers as arguments and returns their sum.

-### 5. Calculate Triangle Area

-- Write a function that takes the base and height of a triangle and returns its area.

-### 6. Convert Age to Days

-- Write a function that takes age in years and returns the age in days.

-### 7. Calculate Power

-- Write a function that takes voltage and current and returns the calculated power.

-### 8. Count the Number of Legs

-- A farmer breeds chickens (2 legs), cows (4 legs), and pigs (4 legs).
-- Write a PHP program to calculate the total number of legs of all animals, asking for input from the user using a form.

-### 9. Calculate Football Team Points

-- Write a function that takes the number of wins, draws, and losses and calculates the number of points a football team has obtained so far.
-  - Wins = 3 points
-  - Draws = 1 point
-  - Losses = 0 points

-### 10. Compare Length of Two Strings

-- Write a function that takes two strings as arguments and returns either `true` or `false` depending on whether the total number of characters in the first string is equal to the total number of characters in the second string.

-### 11. Divisibility Check

-- Write a function that returns `true` if an integer is evenly divisible by 5, and `false` otherwise.

-### 12. String Length (Recursive)

-- Write a function that returns the length of a string recursively.

-### 13. Area Calculation for Different Shapes

-- Write a function that accepts base (decimal), height (decimal), and shape ("triangle", "parallelogram") as input and calculates the area of the shape.

-### 14. Find Index of a String in an Array

-- Create a function that takes an array and a string as arguments and returns the index of the string in the array.

-### 15. Access Array Element by Index

-- Given an index and an array, return the value of the array at that given index.

-### 16. Calculate Number of Cars Needed

-- Write a PHP program to determine how many cars are needed to seat `n` people, assuming a car holds 5 people (4 passengers + 1 driver).

-### 17. Sum of Two Integers (Special Case)

-- Write a PHP program to compute the sum of two given integer values.
-If the two values are the same, return triple their sum.

-### 18. Absolute Difference with 51

-- Write a PHP program to get the absolute difference between `n` and 51.
-If `n` is greater than 51, return triple the absolute difference.

-### 19. Prefix String with "if"

-- Write a PHP program to create a new string where `"if"` is added to the front of a given string.
-If the string already begins with `"if"`, return the string unchanged.
+### Calculate area of circle taking radius input and defining value of PI as constant value.

+### Write a function that takes an integer minutes and converts it to seconds.

+### Create a function that takes two numbers as arguments and returns their sum.

+### Write a function that takes the base and height of a triangle and return its area.

+### Create a function that takes the age in years and returns the age in days.

+### Create a function that takes voltage and current and returns the calculated power.

+### A farmer is asking you to tell him how many legs can be counted among all his animals.
+Write PHP program to calculate total number of legs of all the animals asking input from user using form.

+- The farmer breeds three species:
+  - chickens = 2 legs
+  - cows = 4 legs
+  - pigs = 4 legs

+### Create a function that takes the number of wins, draws and losses and calculates the number of points a football team has obtained so far.

+- wins get 3 points
+- draws get 1 point
+- losses get 0 points
+  Write PHP program to calculate total number of point of all the games asking input from user using form.

+### 10. Write a function that takes two strings as arguments and returns either `true` or `false` depending on whether the total number of characters in the first string is equal to the total number of characters in the second string.

+### 11. Write a function that returns `true` if an integer is evenly divisible by 5, and `false` otherwise.

+### 12. Write a function that returns the length of a string recursively.

+### 13. Write a function that accepts base (decimal), height (decimal), and shape ("triangle", "parallelogram") as input and calculates the area of the shape.

+### 14. Create a function that takes an array and a string as arguments and returns the index of the string.

+### 15. Given an index and an array, return the value of the array with the given index.

+### 16. A typical car can hold four passengers and one driver, allowing five people to travel around.
+Given n number of people, return how many cars are needed to seat everyone comfortably.

+### 17. Write a PHP program to compute the sum of the two given integer values.
+If the two values are the same, then returns triple their sum.

+### 18. Write a PHP program to get the absolute difference between n and 51.
+If n is greater than 51 return triple the absolute difference.

+### 19. Write a PHP program to create a new string where 'if' is added to the front of a given string.
+If the string already begins with 'if', return the string unchanged.

 **Sample Input**: